Sorted header abstract pattern

 Rather than focusing only on what job you want, think – what lifestyle do I want?
 What are my financial goals, and how can I make sure I get there?

-Your goals might be traditional ones like buying a house or having kids, but they don’t have to be.
-You might want to earn enough to go surfing in Hawaii each year, or to work part time so you can start a side hustle.
+The top financial aspirations for young New Zealanders are buying a home, travel and milestones, and reaching financial independence.
+For you, this might mean earning enough to go surfing in Hawaii each year or working part time so you can start a side hustle.
 Either way, your job could be the way to get there...

 Your career will be a main source of income throughout your life, so it can hugely impact your financial wellbeing.
 Imagine where you could be in 10, 20 or 30 years – this can be hard, but your future self will thank you for it!

-When you’re just starting out, it can be hard to feel confident making financial decisions.
+When you’re just starting out, it's normal to feel nervous when making financial decisions.
 If you’re feeling unsure, have a chat with a parent, trusted whānau member or financial adviser.

 You can also head over to the Sorted goal planner to map out your financial goals and develop a plan to achieve them.